 Description: The challenger has knowledge that broadband will be deployed at this location by Dec.
 31, 2024, without an enforceable commitment or a provider is building out broadband offering performance beyond the requirements of an enforceable commitment.
-Specific Examples:
+The Eligible Entity changed this date from June 30, 2024 to December 31, 2024 because the state will not begin its challenge process until September 2024 and complete it in December 2024.

 - Construction contracts or similar evidence of on-going deployment, along with evidence that all necessary permits have been applied for or obtained. - Contracts or a similar binding agreement between the Eligible Entity and the provider committing that planned service will meet the BEAD definition and requirements of reliable and qualifying broadband even if not required by its funding source (i.e., a separate federal grant program), including the expected date deployment will be completed, which must be on or before Dec.
 31, 2024.
+The Eligible Entity changed this date from June 30, 2024 to December 31, 2024 because the state will not begin its challenge process until September 2024 and complete it in December 2024.

-• Documentation showing that the provider is no longer able to meet the commitment (e.g., is no longer a going concern) or that the planned deployment does not meet the required technology or performance requirements.
+Documentation showing that the provider is no longer able to meet the commitment (e.g., is no longer a going concern) or that the planned deployment does not meet the required technology or performance requirements.